anpu9/cs61/README.md

 # cs61b
 # cs61
 # cs61
-this is the first version.
+this is the second version.
 # cs61